We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 • Methods and observations that may be used to detect the presence or release of a hazardous chemical in the work area.

-• The physical, health hazards, simple asphyxiation, combustible dust, and pyrophoric gas hazards, as well as hazards not otherwise classified, of the chemicals in the work area;
+• Information on the physical and health hazards, including simple asphyxiation, combustible dust, pyrophoric gas hazards, and hazards not otherwise classified, of the chemicals in the work area.

-• The measures employees can take to protect themselves from these hazards, including specific procedures the employer has implemented to protect employees from exposure to hazardous chemicals, such as appropriate work practices, emergency procedures, and personal protective equipment to be used.
+• Measures that employees can take to protect themselves from these hazards.
+This includes specific procedures the employer has implemented to protect employees, such as appropriate work practices, emergency procedures, and the personal protective equipment (PPE) required.

 The employer must also evaluate each employee's knowledge about:

-• their familiarity with the requirements of the standard, and
+• Their familiarity with the requirements of the standard

 Knowledge Check Choose the best answer for the question.